 Rabbit Hill is the largest ski and snowboard resort in the Edmonton area with over 40 acres of skiable terrain!
 Although our size is an advantage, it is our dedication to the student experience that has made Rabbit Hill’s Snow Education program so popular with schools & groups for the past 60 years!

-We offer our school and group programs both during and after school hours which allows maximum flexibility.
+We offer our school and group programs both during and after school hours on weekdays.

 We will send some important supervisor information in our group package, and we are happy to answer any questions you may have.

 We would love to help you develop a Snow Sports Experience Package that suits the needs of your students or group!

 Have questions?
 Please feel free to contact our Group Coordinator

 Please Note: Groups must be booked at least 72 hours in advance.
 Bookings are not guaranteed until confirmed by Rabbit Hill.
 Confirmations are only possible Monday through Friday from 9am to 4pm.
 If you do not get a reply from our group coordinator your group is not confirmed.
 If you require immediate booking availability please contact our group coordinator at 780-955-2440 or [email protected].

 How do I get started?
 Is there more information to help me plan out our trip?

 Once we arrive how long will it take to get from the bus to start skiing?

 On average it takes 45 minutes from time your bus arrives until your students are finished gearing up and on snow.